Compressive Fourier collocation methods for high-dimensional diffusion equations with periodic boundary conditions: Theoretical analysis

 and $a^* = a - a_t$ is the reminder term.
 Moreover, let $\Lambda \subset \mathbb{Z}^d \setminus \{\bm{0}\}$ with $N = |\Lambda|$ and assume that

 Then, the system $\{\Phi_{\bm{\nu}}\}_{\bm{\nu} \in \Lambda}$ defined in \eqref{eq:def_Phi} is a bounded Riesz system in the sense of Definition~\ref{def:Riesz} with constants

 and

 \end{proposition} We observe that the two sufficient conditions \eqref{eq:compressible_eta_cond_1}--\eqref{eq:compressible_eta_cond_2} of Proposition~\ref{prop:compressible_eta} play substantially different roles.
 On the one hand, condition \eqref{eq:compressible_eta_cond_2} is a condition on the compressibility of the diffusion coefficient $a$ since it only involves the tail $a^*$ (and the constant term $e_{\bm{0}}$).
 On the other hand, condition \eqref{eq:compressible_eta_cond_1} only involves the $(t+1)$-sparse approximation $a_t$ of $a$.
 We observe that the constant $\gamma$ in \eqref{eq:compressible_eta_cond_2} depends on the truncation set $\Lambda$ through the term $\sqrt{N} = \sqrt{|\Lambda|}$.
 We suspect this might be an artifact of our proof strategy and understanding whether and how this term can be removed is an open problem.
-To provide further insights on conditions \eqref{eq:compressible_eta_cond_1}--\eqref{eq:compressible_eta_cond_2}, we illustrate a simple class of diffusion coefficients satisfying these assumptions in Appendix~\ref{app:example_diffusion}.
+To provide further insights on conditions \eqref{eq:compressible_eta_cond_1}--\eqref{eq:compressible_eta_cond_2}, we illustrate a simple class of diffusion coefficients satisfying these assumptions in the following remark. \begin{remark}[Example of diffusion coefficients satisfying the assumptions of Proposition~\ref{prop:compressible_eta}] Consider a non-negative multi-index $\bm{k} \in \mathbb{N}_0^d \setminus \{\bm{0}\}$, let $c_{\bm{0}},c_{\bm{k}} \in \mathbb{R}$, and define a real-valued diffusion coefficient of the form